racompton/percent_of_AAAA_in_top_x/README.md

-# Percent of Alexa top X that have AAAA records
+# Percent of Alexa top X domains that have AAAA records
 This script gets the Alexa top 1 million domains and does an AAAA lookup and then determines the percentage of domains that have AAAA records

 Run it like this: